RealDeHess/CommunityBeastmen/README.md

 - Sewerat (The Kings of the Golden Age)
 - Kerberos (The Mentor)
 - DeHess (Introduced the heroes and the script bugs)
-- Dreihorn (weapons and furry rats)
+- Dreihorn (Long awaited variant selector support)
 - InTheDark (Gve us women with *braided hair*)
 - Lamp (OP abilities and big dreams)
 - Rielle (The Custodian of Steam)